mathemusician/LitPowerpoint/README.md

 # LitPowerpoint
-Easily Make Powerpoints From Text
+Easily Make Powerpoints From Text.
+Powered by Streamlit.